tarakanbg/ptd.vateud.net/README.md

 * When a pilot's record is edited to mark him as an "upgraded"
 * A notification email is sent *to the pilot* informing him of the rating upgrade

-__Overall, over the life-cycle of a single pilot training 24 different emails are being sent by the application to different recipients__
+__Overall, over the life-cycle of a single pilot training up to 28 different emails may be sent by the application to different recipients__